-Taking along as much equipment as you can will help you verify the presence of the paranormal.
-Here is a list of items you should endeavour to bring, and their function.
+Taking along as much equipment as you can help you verify the presence of the paranormal.

 A) Digital stills camera-(a cheap point and shoot with a flash) will do just as good a job as an expensive bridge/SLR camera.
-A sony handycam with nightshot if you can get one or its equivalent so you can get those infra red videos in the pitch black, a cheap EVP recorder, £30 in argos for a voice recorder, and if you want an EMF meter you can pick up a cheap one up on ebay for £10, also a hand held thermometer if you want, note book and pen, and a torch, now you are ready to go ghost investigating.
+A Sony Handycam with night-shot if you can get one or it's equivalent so you can get those infrared videos in the pitch black, a cheap EVP recorder, £30 in Argos for a voice recorder, and if you want an EMF meter you can pick a cheap one up on eBay for £10, also a handheld thermometer if you want, notebook and pen, and a torch, now you are ready to go ghost investigating.

 Digital Stills Camera – Take a lot of photos of your haunted location.
 You never know what will show up on your photos that you can’t see with your eyes.
 Literally take hundreds of shots.
 There should be at least one person snapping photos every few seconds in each location.
 If someone is engaging with an entity or ghost, take a ton of photos of the person and their surrounding area.

 Digital Voice Recorder – If you want to capture EVP (electronic voice phenomenon) then you want to have a digital recorder going at all times.
 Give a recorder to your lead investigator, your intuitive, and possibly your skeptic.
 To capture good EVP, everyone must stop all motion, someone will ask a question, and wait at least 5 seconds for an answer.
 You may not be able to hear anything, but your recorder might.
 You’ll analyse it later.